 While there’s no authoritative data on how many people can bench 315, it’s hard to underline how exclusive this achievement really is.
 Shorter, smaller men may be unable to ever bench 315 even if they reach the absolute pinnacle of performance for their weight class.
 Even unusually large men can expect to put in three years of hard work before they achieve a 315 1RM, let alone bench reps of 315.

 Calculating reps isn’t a perfectly accurate science, but there’s a small rep range that’s roughly equal to a 315 1RM.
 This rep range is 10-13, with the average number standing at 12 reps.
 However, individual people might reach a 315 1RM slightly earlier or a bit later.
-There isn’t a single answer to how many reps of 225 to bench 315, but this range covers it.
+There isn’t a single answer to the number of reps of 225 to bench 315, but this range covers it.

-How To Figure Out How Many Reps of 225 to Bench 315
+How To Figure Out the Number of Reps of 225 to Bench 315

-At first, it might not seem intuitive that there’s such a wide range for how many reps of 225 to bench 315.
+At first, it might not seem intuitive that there’s such a wide range for the number of reps of 225 to bench 315.
 There’s a big difference between 10 and 13 reps of such a heavyweight, but there are two reasons for the variance.

 First, 1RM calculation is fairly consistent from 2-10 reps but becomes less consistent afterward.
 Starting from around 240 lbs at 2 reps, the next eight reps each add about seven pounds onto a person’s 1RM.
 Each extra rep increases the 1RM by about 7 lbs.